-This post is part of a series of blog posts reviewing our list of top non-fiction titles.
+This article is part of a series of blog posts reviewing our list of top non-fiction titles.
 These are the books that are being read by large groups in The Pigeonhole’s Company Book Clubs (click for more information).
-Our carefully curated list includes titles on technology, wellness, politics, geopolitics, the workplace and the economy.
+Our carefully curated list includes titles on technology, wellness, psychology, politics, geopolitics, the workplace and the economy.
 Expect a new post showcasing our ever expanding list twice a month.

 It is a truth universally acknowledged that people dread Mondays.
 It is on Mondays that people return to work— and work is, well, work.
 It often isn’t enjoyed.
 In fact, as Sinek notes, the Deloitte Shift Index finds that an enormous eighty per cent of people are dissatisfied with their jobs.
 Why?

 It is this deeply important question that Sinek’s book, in a very engaging way, answers.
 It is a book packed full of inspirational accounts of people who take their work seriously while being willing to empathise.
 In so doing these leaders of their groups, companies, and fields help others to attain levels of happiness and productivity for which they could not previously even hope.

 It is a book useful to anybody, at every level and every point in a career— but especially to those who lead, or who have aspirations to lead.

 ‘Returning from work feeling inspired, safe, fulfilled and grateful is a natural human right to which we are entitled and not a modern luxury that only a few lucky ones are able to find’, or so claims Sinek.
 From a vast range of businesses and industries, Sinek draws together a collage of workplace environments which were, previously, draining— but then changed.
 From each, he extracts the kernel of its success.